This post contains affiliate links. We may receive compensation, at no extra cost to you, when you click on or make a purchase using these links.

 Have a Cocktail at the Hotel El-Minzah

 Why would you want to visit a hotel unless you’re staying in it?
 If it’s a mythical hotel where everyone that was someone stayed in Tangier’s seedy heyday, then it’s worth it.
-Here, Hollywood celebrities mixed with Winston Churchill and you can walk in their footsteps.
-Count the celebrity portraits in the Andalucian courtyard or sip a cocktail in the Caid’s Bar.
+Here, Hollywood celebrities mixed with Winston Churchill, you can walk in their footsteps and imagine what Tangier nightlife was like back then… Count the celebrity portraits in the Andalucian courtyard or sip a cocktail in the Caid’s Bar.
 And if you are in need of relaxation, there is also a wellness centre next to the hotel.

 Stop by the Terrasse des Paresseux

 Literally, this name means “terrace of the lazy”.
 Located in the modern city, or “ville nouvelle”, this is a great place to admire the view over the harbour and the medina walls.

 From there, you can see the ferry departing from Tangier to Spain.